jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 This structure has dependencies between tasks, where one task's output is the next task's input and Task 2 is only performed if task 1 was executed successfully.

-This is where the need for orchestrators arises.
+*This is where the need for orchestrators arises*.
 Workflow orchestration tools help define, parameterize, and manage workflows.
 These tools provide:

+- Ensuring tasks are executed in the right sequence or simultaneously, based on predefined rules or dependencies
 - Retry mechanisms.
 - Logging and execution history.
 - Scheduling and monitoring.